The Best Jobs to Start a New Career at 40

 Average Salary: $46,067 per year

 Job Responsibilities: If you’re fluent in more than one language, you can be a translator.
-The responsibility of this job is to translate a written language to another.
+The responsibility of this job is to translate a written language into another.

 Job Requirements: Being fluent in two or more languages is all you need to be a translator.
 This job has many opportunities since translation services are now commonly used everywhere.
 Cultural knowledge, a specialized degree or certificate, along any linguistic experience are valuable skills.